JurateKubiliene/JurateKubiliene/README.md

 🎓 Currently I am up to my elbows in studies of Data Analytics at Turing College
 ❤️ I am passionate about life-long learning
 💃 I enjoy Lindy-Hop and 🎾 playing tennis
-🏝️ My favorite places on earth are Neringa (Lithuania) and Madeira (Portugal)
+🏝️ My favorite places on planet Earth are Neringa (Lithuania) and Madeira (Portugal)

 ## Let's connect!